-3.7.5 Memory leak checking
+4.7.6 Memory leak checking

 We can't say enough good things about valgrind.

 If you do anything with dynamic memory in your code, you need to use this.
 Just compile with gcc -g and start the program inside valgrind.
-Run it through the suspected area and then exit cleanly. valgrind will tell you if you've done anything dodgy like freeing regions twice, reading uninitialized memory, or if you've leaked memory anywhere.
+Run it through the suspected area and then exit cleanly.
+Then valgrind will tell you if you've done anything dodgy like freeing regions twice, leaving files open, reading uninitialized memory, or if you've leaked memory anywhere.